nhannguyen95/learning-notes/languages/javascript/async-and-performance.md

 - Data operations (compression, audio analysis, image pixel manipulations, etc.).
 - High-traffic network communications.

-A common thing of most of those uses is that they require a large amount of information to be transferred across the barrier between threads using the event machanism, perhaps in both direction.
+A common thing of most of those uses is that they require a large amount of information to be transferred across the barrier between threads using the event mechanism, perhaps in both direction.
 Some solutions:
 - Serializing all data to a string value.
 - Using the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) to copy/duplicate the object on the other side (when you pass an object).
 - Using the [Transferable Objects](https://developer.chrome.com/blog/transferable-objects-lightning-fast/) option for large data sets, what happens is that the object's ownership is transferred, but the data itself is not moved.